draganradu/simple-color-convertor-pantone-ral/readme.md

 | ---       | ---                                   | ---           | ---       | ---   |
 | grayscale | grayscale value in the from format    | boolean       | false          |       |
 | hexref    | Reference value in hex format         | boolean       | false          | For Hex it equels Hex |

+#Alt Values
+After implementing the sanitzation function in 1.1.10 we have extended the accepted values.
+To help users that use this package on the frontend in conjuction with a input field.
+You can pass malformed data (lovely user inputed data as we call it) and we will sanitize it

+##CMYK
+We recomand passing an object containing 4 keys and the values are numbers.
+	{ c: 0, m: 13, y: 77, k: 24 }
+We can handle Arrays [0,'13',77,'24%'] ass well as String 'c: 0, m: 13, y: 77, k: 24' and '0, 13, 77, 24'

 #Error logs
 #####'The value you want to convert to is not acceptable'